 Advocates continue to remind us of the impact of violence on the victim.
 When a man does not take responsibility for his abuse, we do not accept him into our program because the degree of his denial makes him an ongoing danger to the victim.
 Allowing a batterer to participate in an intervention program when he has no interest in stopping his violence is dangerous, as it could signal to the victim, the court, and the community that he is less of a threat than he has been in the past.

 Men Stopping Violence is one of the oldest batterers’ intervention program in the country.
 We are nationally known for our ground-breaking curriculum, Men At Work.
-If you have questions about the work we do with the criminal legal system, please feel free to contact Sulaiman Nuriddin, Men’s Education Manager at 404-270-9894.
+If you have questions about the work we do with the criminal legal system, please feel free to contact Ulester Douglas, at 404.270.9894.

 Office of Violence against Women